 TEXAS HAS RULED…

-It is currently against the law in Texas to leave your vehicle on while unattended, if convicted you can be fined $200.
+It is currently against the law in Texas to leave your vehicle engine on while unattended, if convicted you can be fined $200.

 Remaining in your vehicle when it is running or shutting it off and taking your keys with you can save a call to your local police department, or more importantly, save your life.
-Take the necessary precautions rather than being annoyed with the miniscule amount of time it takes to be safe… Never leave your vehicle running unattended!
+Take the necessary precautions rather than being annoyed with the minuscule amount of time it takes to be safe… Never leave your vehicle running unattended!

 For more information regarding this article, personal safety or security consulting, Click Here!